einarGit/flypulator/README.md

 The new values are passed to the controller, which also can be watched in console output.
 Note that the parameters are for an ISM controller; to support additional controllers, they need to implement the BaseController interface/abstract class and the file `control_parameter.cfg` needs to be adapted as well as the ControllerInterface class, where the new controller type has to be registered.

-## Structure
+### Structure

 The trajectory generator publishes [MultiDOFJointTrajectoryPoint Messages](http://docs.ros.org/jade/api/trajectory_msgs/html/msg/MultiDOFJointTrajectoryPoint.html) to the topic
 "/trajectory".
-The controller suscribes to this topic, and to state estimation messages.
+The controller suscribes to this topic, and to state estimation messages (*UavStateStamped.msg* from `flypulator_common_msgs`).
 Every time the controller gets a state estimation message, the control output is calculated using the latest available desired pose.
+The calculated spinning velocities are published on topic `rotor_cmd` using a *RotorVelStamped* - message from package `flypulator_common_msgs`.
 For further information, consider the corresponding diploma thesis, chapter 6.

-## Code
+### Code

 The code style follows the [ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide).
 Hence, class member variables have a underscore at the end (e.g. `variable1_`).
 Global variables have a leading `g_` prefix (e.g. `g_variable2`).
 For performance reasons, all functions which are called frequently do not return values, but get a reference on the output passed as argument, so the result can be stored in this reference.